In every issue, you’ll find the hottest topics of interest to our readers along with cutting-edge health information.

 On October 25, 30 Drug Enforcement Agency troops stormed the Los Angeles Cannabis Resource Center (LACRC) in West Hollywood, California.

-The anonymous speaker sat off on one side of the stage, green glowsticks and shadowy lighting obscur
+The anonymous speaker sat off on one side of the stage, green glowsticks and shadowy lighting obscuring his identity.

 University of Rome researchers checked the results of a 1997 World Health Organization/UNAIDS survey

-A Thai study found that vaginal cleansing, drying and even “tightening” products can up a woman’s ri
+A Thai study found that vaginal cleansing, drying and even “tightening” products can up a woman’s risk of HIV infection.

-Directly Observed Therapy (DOT) for HIVers was launched last November by the Baltimore health depart
+Directly Observed Therapy (DOT) for HIVers was launched last November by the Baltimore health department.